 As health expert for Lifetime television’s morning show and syndicated radio host, Dr Friedman has spent the last fifteen years interviewing hundreds of health advocates, scientists, doctors and New York Times bestselling authors.
 His goal has always been to share cutting edge topics and advice to help his audience reach their optimal health.
 Unfortunately, that’s not what happened.
 Instead, every guest would end up leaving them (and Dr. Friedman) more and more confused.
 From proponents of a Vegan, Paleo, Mediterranean Diet to a Gluten Free and Low Carb Diet, the opinions are as different as night and day.
-After becoming frustrated with so much biased (often paid for) and conflicting research, Dr. Friedman created a common science meets common sense approach that answers the big question: “What in the heck are we supposed to eat?!”
+After becoming frustrated with so much biased (often paid for) and conflicting research, Dr. Friedman created a common science meets common sense approach that finally puts an end to the culinary conundrum!

 Dr. Friedman explores the Paleo Diet and Vegetarian Diet (pros and cons) and reveals forensic fossil evidence which shows what exactly our ancestors really ate.